Citation

 PY - 2026///

-TI - Transcriptional feedback targeting Wnt pathway components reveals hidden heterogeneity in C. elegans seam cell lineages.
+TI - Transcriptional feedback targeting Wnt pathway components reveals hidden heterogeneity in Caenorhabditis elegans seam cell lineages.

 T2 - Genetics